nikitavoloboev/data/macOS/apps/textual.md

 I like IRC even though Discord is a strictly superior experience.
 I currently use Matrix and [Element](https://element.io) client to connect to IRC Freenode channels I care about.

-I use Geeza Pro Regular 18pt font & built in Tomorrow Night (Eighties) theme.
+In Textual, when I did use it, I used Geeza Pro Regular 18pt font & built in Tomorrow Night (Eighties) theme.

-I love Textual's channel search feature.
+Textual has great channel search feature.

 ![](https://i.imgur.com/CMBW8Qf.png)